Neural-Systems-at-UIO/QUINT_workflow/docs/Meshview.rst

    Find user documentation `here <https://meshview-for-brain-atlases.readthedocs.io/en/latest/>`_.

 Meshview is a web-based 3D atlas viewer for visualising point clouds generated with QUINT.
-It can be used to visualise the extracted objects in 3D.
+It can be used to visualise the point clouds generated with the QUINT workflow.

 `WHS version 2 <https://meshview.apps.hbp.eu/?atlas=WHS_SD_Rat_v2_39um>`_